6 Signs They're Not Into You (And When to Back Off)

 You’re not going to convince them you are their one true destiny by harassing them.

-Sometimes you’ll hear annoying lovebirds say stuff like, "OMG as soon as we met we were both like, 'no you're toootally amaaazing' and we’ve been in love ever since".
+Sometimes you’ll hear lovebirds say stuff like, ‘Ngl as soon as we met we were both like, "No you're amazing" and we’ve been in love ever since'.

-Now, sorry to kill the mood, but it’s basically a lucky coincidence when two people find each other toootally amaaazing at the same time.
+Now, sorry to kill the mood, but it’s a lucky coincidence when two people find each other amazing and connect like that straight away.

 Ever felt like someone was making moves on you and you just avoided them rather than have the potentially devastating rejection talk?